ParsaAzari/Eight-Input-AND-Gate/README.md

 1. Install the VHDPlus IDE by following the instructions at the official documentation:
    [VHDPlus IDE Installation Guide](https://vhdplus.com/docs/getstarted/#install-vhdplus-ide)

-2. After installing the software, open the project file (`FullAdderCircuit.vhdpproj`) in the VHDPlus IDE.
+2. After installing the software, open the project file (`EightInputANDGate.vhdpproj`) in the VHDPlus IDE.

 3. Compile the project by using the compile button or the appropriate option within the IDE.